 When you flip it over, please put it down in a way that everyone can clearly see the result.
-Try to orient your cards consistently so that we don't get confused about what your result is.
+Try to orient your cards consistently so that we don't

 Let's try it: everybody put your Deckahedron on the table and flip Blades.